 10 Psychology Research Opportunities for High School Students

-As a vastly interesting discipline, psychology also presents many compelling research opportunities.
-A common problem students face is sifting through the long lists of research opportunities only to be unable to find those that apply specifically to their interest in psychology.
-In this discipline specific list, we present 10 research opportunities in the field of psychology for high school students.
-While some of these programs charge tuition, others are free.
+A vastly interesting discipline, psychology presents many compelling research opportunities.
+A common problem high school students face is sifting through the long lists of research opportunities to find those that apply to their interest in psychology.
+In this discipline-specific list, we present 10 research opportunities in psychology for high school students.

 Cost: $350